zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/low-code-db-app-dev/low-code-db-app-dev.md

 ## Stuck?
 Download the Application Here
-Stuck on a step or struggling with the lab?
+Stuck on a step or struggling with the task?
 You can download a copy of the Movies Watchlist application through Lab 1 and follow the instructions below to import it into your Oracle APEX workspace.

-- [Click here](./files/lab1.sql) to download a copy of the app at the end of Lab 1.
+- [Click here](./files/lab1.sql) to download a copy of the app at the end of Task 3.

 - You can import Lab 1 to your APEX workspace by clicking **Import** in the App Builder home page and following the wizard steps.

-## Task 2: Creating REST Data Sources
+## Task 4: Creating REST Data Sources

-## Introduction
-This lab will walk you through how to set up REST Data Sources that will be used to get movie data from TMDB API.
-You will use these REST sources in later labs to build out the movie search functionality.
+This task will walk you through how to set up REST Data Sources that will be used to get movie data from TMDB API.
+You will use these REST sources in later tasks to build out the movie search functionality.
 Make sure you have easy access to your API key that you signed up for in the Introduction steps, as you will need it to build out the REST sources.

-Estimated Lab Time: 15 minutes

-### Objectives
 In this lab, you will:
 - Create a REST data source for The Movie Database Popular Movies.
 - Create a REST data source for The Movie Database Search Movies.